oroinc/documentation/user_doc/concept_guides/outlook/index.rst

 .. note:: Please be aware that emails are not synced in the course of Outlook integration.
 To learn about email synchronization, please refer to :ref:`Email Configuration <user-guide-email-admin>` topic.

+.. hint:: Learn how to configure Outlook Integration in Oro system settings :ref:`globally <admin-configuration-ms-outlook-integration-settings--oro-side>` and per organization.

 .. contents:: :local:
    :depth: 2